Pralishatripathy000/Pralishatripathy000/README.md

  *Most people see a problem.
 I see three layers beneath it — and I build from there.*
  *I build what doesn't exist yet, with reasons no one thought to ask for.*

- *GenAI Engineer working on LLM internals, RAG pipelines, machine learning systems, multi-agent architectures, and data engineering.*
+ *GenAI Engineer working on Machine learning systems, LLM internals, RAG pipelines, multi-agent architectures, and data engineering.*
  *The unglamorous layer.
 The important one.
 The vibe?
 That's just me. ⚡*

 <br>